DSIN-INSA-Strasbourg/Hermes-doc/content/setup/installation.md

 ## Install guide

-1. Download and extract the [hermes latest](https://github.com/DSIN-INSA-Strasbourg/Hermes/archive/refs/heads/main.zip) archive
+1. Download and extract the [hermes latest](https://github.com/DSIN-INSA-Strasbourg/Hermes/releases/latest) release

 2. (*Optional*) If you want to minimize install footprint, you may remove `tests` directory, `tox.ini` file and all unnecessary plugins by deleting their directory in: